Fallon Taylor: Personal life

 Fallon currently resides in Whitesboro, Texas.
-Taylor graduated from the University of North Texas (Denton).
-Taylor first became known for unorthodox manner of dressing while competing and her jockey-like style of riding.
-However, her personality and style incurred many changes throughout the years.In 2012, Taylor married an NFL player from the Dallas Cowboys named Delbert Alvarado.
+She graduated from the University of North Texas.
+She first became known for unorthodox manner of dressing while competing and her jockey-like style of riding.
+However, her personality and style incurred many changes throughout the years.
+In 2012, Taylor married an NFL player from the Dallas Cowboys named Delbert Alvarado.
 She met him when the team came to town.
 Her uncle was a co-worker of his father.
 Alvarado had come to the ranch, and he asked her to show him around town.
 He encouraged her to try barrel racing again (she had just stopped using her collar).
-Taylor's social media following is one of the largest in rodeo, at about one-half million, whom she calls Flomies.
 In 2015, Taylor's marriage to Alvarado came apart, and they got divorced.
 Taylor's social media following is one of the largest in rodeo, at about one-half million, whom she calls Flomies.